-The Fire Department doesn't actually collect them, the Wooster Fire Fighters Local 764, the fire fighters union, collects them for ACBC (Aluminum Cans for Burned Children).
-The drop off point is a large red container in the parking lot between Fire Station 1 and City Hall, on Liberty Street in Wooster.
+The Fire Department doesn't actually collect the cans, Wooster Fire Fighters Local 764, the fire fighters local union, collects them for ACBC (Aluminum Cans for Burned Children).
+The drop off point is a large red container in the parking lot between Fire Station 1 and City Hall on Liberty Street in Wooster, and at Buehlers Fresh Foods Wooster Milltown, to the rear of the building near the recycling bins.
 Click the links below for more information about the ACBC programs we donate to.

 The Wooster Fire Division operates with a minimum staffing of 10 citywide 24/7.
 Station 2 and 3, operate with 2 firefighters and 1 Lieutenant per station, with Station 1 also having a Battalion Captain.
 Medic vehicles are staffed with a at least 3 personnel, with a minimum of 2 paramedics.
 All personnel work a 24 hour shift.

 Many times an Engine is closer to an emergency scene and is dispatched along with a Medic vehicle.
 In this case the Engine is called a "First Responder" since it is expected to arrive first on the scene and render emergency care as quickly as possible.
 After the Medic transport vehicle arrives, the members of the engine company will assist those paramedics.
 With this technology and progressive management system, the citizens of Wooster are provided with both rapid response and quality care at a time when they are most in need.

 The Medic company is responsible for treating the sick and injured at the scene of a fire or other emergency.
 The medic carries Advance Cardiac Life Support equipment, (ACLS), AED, IV solutions, oxygen, and cardiac drugs.
 The medic also is equipped with, vacuum splints, backboards, suction devices, and other equipment and drugs that can be used for all types of medical emergencies.